roverdotcom/js-lingui/docs/rfc/001_message_definitions.rst

    const translation = books({ count: 42 })

-The advantage is that function books is type-checked.
-Missing or extra parameters are catched by type system.

-This is very similar to ``define`` for projects using custom IDs described below.
+This is very similar to ``id.id.lazy`` for projects using custom IDs described below.
 The only difference is that ``t.lazy`` doesn't accept message ID as a first argument and should be used only in projects using messages as IDs.